Auction Opens – 13 December 2025

 Laurel Holmes

-Laurel Holmes (b.
-1964) lives in the Western Cape, South Africa.
+Laurel Holmes lives in the Western Cape, South Africa.

 Her practice references a nostalgia strongly influenced by memories of an unrestricted childhood, where the physical landscape was more accessible.
 Through painting, printmaking and porcelain, she examines fragility and strength in a natural world within which our own lives are often harried, bombarded by fear and worry, too little privacy or quiet.